Treatment for COPD

 - Current or former smokers

-A person’s windpipe connects to the lungs, where it divides into many smaller branches.
-These branches end in small air sacs called alveoli, which have tiny blood vessels known as capillaries running along their walls.
-Here, oxygen passes from the sacs into the capillaries, and the waste product carbon dioxide passes from the capillaries into the sacs.
+A person’s windpipe connects to the lungs, dividing into smaller branches.
+These branches end in small air sacs called alveoli, with tiny blood vessels known as capillaries running along their walls.
+Here, oxygen passes from the sacs into the capillaries, and the waste product carbon dioxide passes into the sacs.
 Breathing involves this exchange of gases.

 In someone with healthy lungs, the airways and air sacs are stretchy.
 This elasticity permits the sacs to inflate when a person breathes in and deflate when they breathe out.